X16Community/x16-emulator/README.md

       SAVE"BAR.PRG"
       OPEN2,8,2,"FOO,S,R"

 The emulator will interpret filenames relative to the directory it was started in.
 On macOS, when double-clicking the executable, this is the home directory.
+To specify a different path as the emulated root, you can use the `-fsroot` command line option.

-To avoid incompatibility problems between the PETSCII and ASCII encodings, you can
+To avoid compatibility problems between the PETSCII and ASCII encodings, you can

-* use lower case filenames on the host side, and unshifted filenames on the X16 side.
+* use uppercase filenames on the host side, and unshifted filenames on the X16 side.
 * use `Ctrl+O` to switch to the X16 to ISO mode for ASCII compatibility.
 * use `Ctrl+N` to switch to the upper/lower character set for a workaround.